immense/Remotely/README.md

 There are countless ways to host an ASP.NET Core app, and I can't document or automate all of them.
 For hosting scenarios aside from the above two, please refer to Microsoft's documentation.
 - https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/

-## Build Instructions (GitHub)
-GitHub Actions allows you to build and deploy Remotely for free from their cloud servers.
-The definitions for the build processes are located in `/.github/workflows/` folder.

-After forking the repo, follow the instructions in the workflow YML file for configuring GitHub Secrets, then run the workflow.

 ## Build Instructions (Windows 10)
 The following steps will configure your Windows 10 machine for building the Remotely server and clients.